-This Sheet Pan Garlic Herb Salmon, Lobster, + Veggies recipe is the perfect easy dairy-free weeknight meal for the entire family.
-Baby potatoes, sweet potatoes, broccoli, and tomatoes, roasted alongside garlic-herbed Salmon and Lobster tails are jam-packed with bold flavor.
-Packed with heart-healthy Omega-3 fats and lean protein.
-This flavorful dish will be a hit with the whole family, and you'll love how simple it is to prepare and clean up afterward.
-Plus, this recipe makes for a great meal prep option throughout the week for lunch or dinner.
+This Sheet Pan Garlic Herb Salmon, Lobster, + Veggies recipe is the perfect easy weeknight meal for the entire family!
+Baby potatoes, broccolini, corn, and tomatoes, all roasted alongside Salmon and Lobster tails entirely coated in a garlic herbed seasoning; Everything is jam-packed with bold flavor and packed with heart-healthy Omega-3 fats and lean protein.
+This flavorful dish will be a hit in your house and you'll love how simple it is to prepare and clean up afterward.
+Dairy-Free option.

 So I have another sheet pan dinner for you guys, they’re just too darn easy but first what even is a sheet pan dinner?